 By Arunima Banerjee

-(Reuters) - Delta Air Lines Inc topped estimates for quarterly profit and operating revenue on Thursday as a rise in average fares trumped an almost 40 percent surge in fuel costs, pushing its shares higher by as much as 3 percent.
+(Reuters) - Delta Air Lines Inc topped estimates for quarterly profit and operating revenue Thursday as a rise in average fares trumped an almost 40 percent surge in fuel costs, pushing shares higher.

-The United States' second biggest airline said it flew 3.2 percent more paying customers in the second quarter and both average fares and adjusted total unit revenue - a closely-watched measure which compares sales with flight capacity - increased 4.6 percent.
+Delta said it flew 3.2 percent more paying customers in the quarter and both average fares and adjusted total unit revenue - a closely-watched industry measure which compares sales with flight capacity - increased 4.6 percent.

-That has bolstered airlines across the board, but they also face the fallout of a more than doubling of crude oil prices since early 2016.
+While that has bolstered airlines across the board, they are also facing the fallout of a more than doubling of crude oil prices since early 2016.

-The Atlanta-based airline said last month it expected its fuel bill for the year to rise by $2 billion and reported a 38.8 percent jump in fuel costs in the second quarter.
+The Atlanta-based airline reiterated it expected its fuel bill for the year to rise by $2 billion after a 38.8 percent jump in fuel costs in the second quarter.

-Those costs also drove a cut in its full-year earnings forecast to a range of $5.35 to $5.70 per share from $6.35 to $6.70 per share, months after American Airlines also cut its full-year outlook.
+Those costs prompted Delta to cut its full-year earnings forecast to a range of $5.35 to $5.70 per share from $6.35 to $6.70 per share, months after bigger rival American Airlines Group Inc also cut its full-year outlook.

-Delta expects unit revenue to grow 3.5-5.5 percent in the third quarter and the board approved a 15 percent hike in dividend to 35 cents.
+Delta expects unit revenue to grow 3.5-5.5 percent in the third quarter.
+The company's board approved a 15 percent hike in dividend for the third quarter to 35 cents.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)